Turning the Cogs

 We need you to bring your bike to the table.

-Powered by you, this survey will build a comprehensive evidence base, helping us collectively understand how to build greater diversity and inclusion at cycling events.
-Our research aims to focus on four areas:
+Powered by you, this project aims to build a comprehensive evidence base, helping us collectively understand how to build greater diversity and inclusion at cycling events.
+Our research is focused on answering four important questions:

 What are the hard barriers that stop individuals from being included or showing up to the start line (e.g. financial or political)?

 What are the friction points that make it more difficult for some people to take part (e.g. societal pressures, knowledge or perceived safety)?

 Good work is happening.
 But are current incentives supporting participation in cycling events aligned with what’s needed and on offer?

 What do event organisers need to do (or keep doing) to welcome a full spectrum of riders to their events and give them a positive experience?

 So what will happen with all this data?